 Drum Tuning Tips

-Know how to tune, but want some extra tips on how to get the best sound from your kit?
+Okay, so you know how to tune, and you want some tips on how to get the best sound from your kit?
 Check out the information below, and take your drum sound to the next level.

 Snare buzz: be mindful of the pitch of your snare in relation to your toms (especially the mounted toms).
 If your batter/resonant snare drumhead is a similar pitch to your batter/resonant tom head, you’re going to get a lot of snare wire buzz when you hit the tom.
 It’s almost impossible to remove all snare buzz, but you can minimize it by keeping this in mind when tuning.
 Snare wire buzz is actually wanted in most recordings, and is added to a lot of bass drum and tom samples, because a drum kit sounds strange without it.